Tuning your car sound system with an equalizer can be a frustrating mess and a waste of time if you’re not sure what to do. I’d love to help you!

 A 31-band EQ graphic equalizer, for example, offers a lot of audio control but take can take a lot of time to tune a system.
 When choosing a more basic equalizer vs one with more bands, the best choice is the one with more bands

 How does an equalizer work?

-Equalizers work by dividing up the full range of sound into smaller sections called bands.
+Equalization is done by dividing up the full range of sound into smaller sections called bands.
 These are centered around the EQ center frequencies.
 This section of sound is then increased or decreased as you like to adjust the sound.
 The bands are then recombined and output as a full range again with the EQ adjustments included.

 Equalizers work by taking the full-range sound of each stereo channel (or mono, if it’s a subwoofer crossover, for example) and dividing them into “bands” using filters.
-Each filter directs the sound frequencies of that band, based around the band frequency, to a circuit that increases or decreases the volume of that range depending on your adjustments.
+Each filter directs the sound frequencies of that band, based on the band frequency, to a circuit that increases or decreases the volume of that range depending on your adjustments.

 The sound from each of those circuits is then combined back together and sent out to your amplifier or speaker system.
-The end result is the same input sound but with EQ adjustments applied to it – not just a simple bass and treble improvement!
+The result is the same input sound but with EQ adjustments applied to it – not just a simple bass and treble improvement!